dag-andersen/kubernetes-reference-highlighter/docs/Report.md

 ---

 # 6. Related tools | Existing tools

 In this section, existing tools are listed that aim to help the developer create correct/valid Kubernetes Object Definitions and tackle some of the challenges explained in the introduction-section.
+The tools are collected by reading blogposts online and reading "alternative tools" on Github.

 - **JetBrains IntelliJ IDEA Kubernetes Plugin** [[link](https://plugins.jetbrains.com/plugin/10485-kubernetes)]: The full version IntelliJ that includes support for plugins is a paid product and is therefore not publicly accessible.
 JetBrains' plugin only takes local files into account when highlighting references.
 The plugin does not check your current cluster or build anything with kustomize like KRH.
 But JetBrains' plugin comes with extra functionality that lets the user jump between files by clicking the highlighted references (something that KRH does not).
 - **KubeLinter** [[docs](https://docs.kubelinter.io/#/)] [[GitHub](https://github.com/stackrox/kube-linter)]: This is a open source Command Line Tool that validates your Kubernetes manifests.
 KubeLinter is a feature-rich tool that informs and warns of all sorts of issues that may be their code.
 The full list of features can be found [[Here](https://docs.kubelinter.io/#/generated/checks)].
 KubeLinter is ideal to integrate into testing-pipelines where it can function as an initial step for everything YAML before it goes into production.
 KubeLinter can validate Helm Charts but can not validate Kustomize templates.
 The tool only checks the local files it is provided, so it does not know what already exists in a cluster. <!-- "KubeLinter is also highly configurable.
 Users can easily create their own custom rules and enable and disable rules depending on the policies required for specific namespaces.
 Adding custom rules in Kubelinter requires minimal work.
 It can be integrated easily into your CI/CD tool, such as GitHub Action, Jenkins, or Travis CI, for automated checking and error identification of application configurations."[[soruce](https://kubevious.io/blog/post/top-kubernetes-yaml-validation-tools#kubelinter)] -->